amirhamza05/Student-Management-System/README.md

 # Student Management System

-This is a simple web-based software written in PHP and JavaScript.
+> This is a simple web-based open source software written in PHP and JavaScript.
 This was specifically written for school or educational organization.
+You can easily install this system in your own server.

+> If you find any bug or added new feature feel free to send a pull request.

+> If you have any suggestions feel free create issues.

 Feature of Student Management System
 -----------------------------